IkeC/Milkwave/README.md

 ## Visualizer Features

-* Display current track information and artwork from Spotify, YouTube, Twitch etc.
+* Display current track information and artwork from Spotify, YouTube or other media sources playing on your PC
 * Change preset on track change
 * Set window transparency, borderless, and clickthrough ("watermark mode")
 * Customize font types and colors
-* Over 5000 presets from artists all over the world
+* Over 5000 presets from skilled artists worldwide
+* Improved window handling, input methods and stability
 * Use independently or in combination with Milkwave Remote

 ## Remote Features